-Teams may choose to record their season with either handwritten, electronic, or online documents.
-There is no distinction made between handwritten and electronic Engineering Notebooks during Judging; each format is equally acceptable.
-Only one copy is required per Team.
+Teams may record their season with either handwritten, electronic, or online documents.
+There is no distinction made between handwritten and electronic engineering notebooks during Judging; each format is equally acceptable.
+Only one copy is needed per team.

-Electronic/Online: Teams may choose to use electronic or online programs to create their Engineering Notebook.
-For the purposes of Judging, Teams must print out their Engineering Notebooks and place them in a binder, no larger than 3" and no more than 2 binders.
+Electronic or Online: Teams may use electronic or online programs to create their engineering notebook.
+For Judging, teams must print out their engineering notebooks and place them in a binder, no larger than 3 in (7.62 cm) and no more than 2 binders.

-Handwritten: Teams can choose from spiral-bound, laboratory, or documentation notebooks available through their school or local stationary supply store.
-Teams can also use the binder supplied by Rockwell Collins delivered in the Registration and Welcome Kit.
-No more than 2 binders/notebooks.
+Handwritten: Teams can choose from spiral-bound, laboratory, or documentation notebooks available through their school or local office supply store.
+Teams can also use loose-leaf paper and place them in a threering binder no larger than 3 in (7.62 cm).
+No more than 2 binders or notebooks.